denniszielke/phoenix/challenges.md

 ## 1. Containerize your app
-- Get the code of the hello world application locally.
+- Get the code of the hello world application locally and navigate to the folder (phoenix\apps\aci-helloworld).
-- Create a container image locally
+- Create a container image locally (you need docker running on your machine).
     ```
     docker build -t helloworld .
     ```